OpenVPN/openvpn3-linux/docs/man/openvpn3-admin-journal.8.rst

                         --since 2022-12-05
                         --since "2022-12-05 15:00"
                         --since "2022-12-05 15:00:40"
+                        --since today
+                        --since yesterday

                 The first line will extract all log entries available starting with January 1, 2022.
 The second example will take all entries starting from November 1.
 The third one takes all log lines after December 5, 2022.

+                Using ``today`` will be the same as using today's date and ``yesterday`` will use date before today.
+Both retrieves all entries from midnight that day.

 --path DBUS_PATH
                 All OpenVPN 3 services, configuration profiles and VPN